-- ➤ Flooding, hurricanes, tropical storms, and tropical depressions have the greatest impact in Texas; - ➤ Housing, infrastructure, and businesses are continuously impacted and are at risk; and - A variety of disasters can happen at any time and any place in Texas.
+- Flooding, hurricanes, tropical storms, and tropical depressions have the greatest impact in Texas; - Housing, infrastructure, and businesses are continuously impacted and are at risk; and

+A variety of disasters can happen at any time and any place in Texas.

 The Action Plan details the proposed use of all funds, including eligibility criteria, eligible applicants, and maximum award amounts.
-All state mitigation activities are required to address risks identified in areas affected by the 2015 Floods, 2016 Floods, Hurricane Harvey, and the 2018 South Texas Floods.
+All state mitigation activities are required to address risks identified in areas affected by the 2015 Floods, 2016 Floods, and Hurricane Harvey.